vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

 ![image](/assets/2024-05-10/040.png)

-To use the data in a chart, we need to beautify it a bit by using a data flow:
+To use the data in a chart, we need to beautify it a bit by using a data flow.

-1. First, we'll give the unknown column a better name: `Temperature`.
+First, we'll give the unknown column a better name: `Temperature`.

-2. Next, we'll add a column for the actual data.
+Next, we'll add a column for the actual data.
 There's a small Lua script behind the column generation.
 To calculate the date, it takes `January 1, 2023` and adds the index of the row.
 It returns only the day and month.
 The year is already determined by the data source itself.

 ![image](/assets/2024-05-10/050.png)

-The next step is straight forward, just turning the data type of the temperature into a number.
+Next, we turn the data type of the temperature into a number.

 ![image](/assets/2024-05-10/060.png)

-And also filter out the 0 values.
+We also filter out the `0` values.
 We don't need them anymore.

 ![image](/assets/2024-05-10/070.png)

 ## Building the chart

-We end up with three data sources, one for the average of year 1990-2020, one for 2023 and one for 2024.
+We add three data sources:

+* One for the average of year 1990-2020.
+* One for 2023.
+* One for 2024.

 The data flows are always the same.
-The only thing that changes is the path of the JSon data source.
+The only thing that changes is the path of the JSON data source.

-To visualize the data we use a line chart with 3 series.
-Each of them pointing to a different source.
-If the data is perfecly prepared binding the chart to the data is straight forward.
+To visualize the data, we use a line chart with 3 series.
+Each of them point to a different data source.
+If the data was prepared well, binding the chart to the data is straightforward.

 ![image](/assets/2024-05-10/050.png)

-## result and conclusion
+## Result and conclusion

-The last screenshot shows the result of the prject we built together.
+The following screenshot shows the result of the project we built.
 We learned two main points:

-1. Even if the initial JSon looks pretty messy it's in most cases easy to get the data into a shape where it can be easily handled.
-Even if it looks tempting to bind it directly to a chart it's superimportant to clean up the data first: Give the column proper names, turn the values into proper data types, etc....
-All that work pays off later.
+1. Even if the initial JSON looks messy, it's easy to get the data into a shape where it can be easily handled.
+Even if it's tempting to bind the raw data directly to a chart, it's important to clean it first: give the column proper names, turn the values into proper data types, etc. All that work pays off in the end.
 2. Climate change and global warming is real.
-Everybody is encouraged to download the pbmx and play around with the data.
-The way the surface temperature is changing is so abvious and clear that there should be no discussions.
-The above mentioned website offers a wide variaty of other data to play around.
+Everybody is encouraged to download the PBMX and play around with the data.
+The way the surface temperature is changing is so obvious and clear that there should be no discussions.
+[Climate Reanalyzer](https://climatereanalyzer.org/) offers a wide variety of other data to play around with.

 ![image](/assets/2024-05-10/result.png)